osc-vitap/OpenSource101/README.md

 ### 6. Updating the local repository

 It is important to keep your local repository updated with the project in order to avoid merge conflicts.
-To do this, you'll have to configure a remote for the fork and then syncing the fork.
+To do this, you'll have to configure a remote for the fork and then sync the fork.

 #### Configuring a Remote for the fork